 In an interaction with People Matters, Komal Dangi, CEO, VeriKlick shared the hiring trends in the industry for this year.
 She also shared her thoughts on AI’s involvement in HR strategy.
-Read more to know about VeriKlick, hiring challenges and more in this edited excerpts.
+Read more to know about VeriKlick, hiring challenges, and more in these edited excerpts.

 What is VeriKlick and how does it work?

 VeriKlick is the essence of verifying intelligent job candidates, providing talent management with the power of verified resources and vendor pool in a single platform.
 We help you contact, verify, and hire the right person with customizable tools in a cloud-based HR solution.
 We proudly empower companies with the resources they need to take charge of the hiring process – eliminate unnecessary costs, streamline the employee vetting processes, and adopt new strategies for a better hiring ROI.

 What are the hiring trends you foresee for 2019?